-We began this page to address what was then an elephant in the room – coronavirus – in light of a couple of mails we’ve received as well as lots news coverage we’ve checked in on.
+We began this page to address what was then an elephant in the room – corona virus.

 Changes to our cancelation policy

 We normally offer full refunds up to 6 weeks before a retreat – no questions asked.
 We’ve changed this to 2 weeks before so if you have a holiday booked you can relax at least about the retreat as things peak and things feel overwhelming.
 Should you not feel comfortable traveling when the retreat comes around you are covered.
-We think this is fair so you don’t need to stress as alerts, spikes or things peter out.
-This will spike and we are on the heavy upward curve that has a scary feeling to it.
+We thought this fair so you didn’t need to stress corona spiked, petered out or threatened to reemerge.
+As we move over the biggest spikes possibly things begin to feel a lot better.
 Hopefully you can make an informed decision close to your retreat date – at that time you’ll have a better clearer picture.

-Totally preventing the spread may be over optimistic.
-The Greek, possibly paranoid approach to health, will help with this.
-They cancelled all carnival festivities country wide (something they have been working towards since November) while they had just one confirmed case in the country.
+Totally preventing the spread we thought was optimistic but has been achieved by the Greeks here.
+Transport within Greece is now reopened so we’ll see if the situation remains good.
+The Greek, possibly paranoid approach to health is helped prevent a mass spread.
+They cancelled all carnival festivities country wide (something they have been working towards since November) while they had just two confirmed cases in the country.

 Current restrictions within Greece.

-We hope as the weather improves here as it already is and people move to an outdoor lifestyle the transmission potential should reduce.
+We hope as the weather improves here as it already is and people move to an outdoor lifestyle the transmission potential should reduce further and allow more though safe freedom of movement.
 It’s not the same sitting at a cafe or our dining area in the open air by the beach with a sea breeze as it is sitting in a ski chalet or a restaurant in N. Europe.
-There is a hope that the virus itself won’t like the heat.
-Other coronaviruses don’t survive so long on surfaces at higher temperatures.

 We’ll try to keep you up to date here if we have any relevant local news.
-Our feeling is that best to ignore the hype and ups and downs of this spread and see how things are once we see how things really are.
-If you are into mapping though this is a decent site for worldwide monitoring of the coronovirus.
-The Greek coronavirus situation is here.
+This article is in Greek but worth putting through google translate about the Crete corona success.
+Our feeling is that best to ignore the hype and ups and downs of this spread and see how things are at the time as it’s an unusually changeable situation.
+If you are into mapping the Greek coronavirus situation is here.
 This site is best if you like up to date figures and charts.

 We are grateful very to be here.
 This is the wild beach 14/03/2020.
-Stay safe and peaceful.
+Stay safe and peaceful where possible.
 Home time can be good for connections and we have to hope a more cohesive humanity can come out of this communal experience.